russhwolf/multiplatform-settings/README.md

 ## Building

 The project includes multiple CI jobs configured using Azure pipelines.
 On PRs or updates to the `master` branch, the script in `azure-pipelines.yml` runs.
 This builds the library and runs unit tests for all platforms across Linux, Mac, and Windows hosts.
 In addition, the library build artifacts are deployed to the local maven repository and the sample project is built for the platforms on which it is implemented.
 This ensures that the sample remains in sync with updates to the library.

 An addition pipeline is defined in `azure-pipelines-deploy.yml`, which runs whenever a tag is pushed to the remote.
-This builds the library for all platforms and uploads artifacts to Bintray.
-Uploaded artifacts must still be published manually.
+This builds the library for all platforms and uploads artifacts to staging on Maven Central.
+Uploaded artifacts must still be published manually

-## Project Structure
-The library logic lives in the `commonMain`, `androidMain`, and `iosMain` sources.
-The common source holds the `Settings` interface which exposes apis for persisting values of the `Int`, `Long`, `String`, `Float`, `Double`, and `Boolean` types.
-The common source also holds property delegate wrappers and other operator functions for cleaner syntax and usage.
-The platform sources then hold implementations, delegating to whichever delegate that platform uses.
-The macOS platform reads from the same sources as iOS.
-The experimental JVM and JS implementations reside in the `jvmMain` and `jsMain` sources, respectively

-Some unit tests are defined which can be run via `./gradlew test`.
-These use Robolectric on Android to mock out the android-specific behavior, and use the ios simulator to run the ios tests.
-The macOS tests run natively on macOS hosts.
-The experimental JS implementation uses the default test setup for the new JS plugin, and the experimental JVM implementation runs standard junit tests.

-There is also a sample project to demonstrate usage, which is configured as a separate IDEA/gradle project in the `sample` directory.
-It includes a `shared` module with common, and platform-specific sources, to demo a shared logic layer consuming the library.
-Several gradle modules consume `shared`, including `app-android` for Android, `app-tornadofx` for TornadoFX on the JVM, and `app-browser` for the Javascript browser target.
-In addition, the `app-ios` directory holds an Xcode project which builds an iOS app in the usual way, consuming a framework produced by `shared`.

-The `shared` module includes some simple unit tests in common code to demonstrate using the `MapSettings` implementation to mock out the `Settings` interface when testing code that interacts with it.

 ## License

-    Copyright 2018-2020 Russell Wolf
+    Copyright 2018-2022 Russell Wolf

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.